ietf-teep/teep-protocol/draft-ietf-teep-protocol.md

 : The version field parameter the version(s) supported by the TAM.
 For this version of the specification this field can be omitted.

-ocsp_data
+ocsp-data
-: The ocsp_data parameter contains a list of OCSP stapling data respectively for the TAM certificate and each of the CA certificates up to the root certificate.
+: The ocsp-data parameter contains a list of OCSP stapling data respectively for the TAM certificate and each of the CA certificates up to the root certificate.
 The TAM provides OCSP data so that the TEEP Agent can validate the status of the TAM certificate chain without making its own external OCSP service call.
 OCSP data MUST be conveyed as a DER-encoded OCSP response (using the ASN.1 type